jnasmartcardio/jnasmartcardio/README.md

 ---
 This library requires JNA to talk to the native libraries (winscard.dll, libpcsc.so, or PCSC).
 You can’t use this library if you are writing an applet or are otherwise using a security manager.

-Differences from JDK
+Differences from JRE
 ---
-Some things to keep in mind which are different from JDK:
+Some things to keep in mind which are different from JRE:

 Generally, all methods will throw a JnaPCSCException if the daemon/service is off (when there are no readers).
 On Windows 8, the service is stopped immediately when there are no more readers.